varungohil/Particle-Swarm-Optimization/README.md

 python test.py
 ```

+## The PSO Class
 The PSO class is defined in pso/pso.py.
+All input parameters to a PSO class instance are described in the comments in the code file.

 ## Video of best particle over the iterations (new_video.gif)
 The red point indicates the best particle's position.